Top 10 health benefits of blackberries

-Rich in anthocyanins, vitamins and minerals, these deep purple berries are packed with nutrition.
-Discover what makes blackberries so good for you.
+Are blackberries good for you?
+Rich in protective plant compounds as well as vitamins and minerals, these deep purple berries are packed with goodness.

 What are blackberries?

 Blackberries are an edible fruit, commonly found in the UK from the end of the summer until October, when they’re often seen growing in woodland and hedgerows.
 Each berry, when ripe, is made up of 20-50 single seeds known as drupelets that are small, juice-filled and a deep purplish black colour.
 Technically, they are an ‘aggregate fruit’ rather than a berry.